-Figure 7.34 This traffic rule allows only selected users to connect to the Internet counting reasons - see chapter 4.6).
-However, this NAT rule blocks any connection unless the user is authenticated.
+Figure 7.34 This traffic rule allows only selected users to connect to the Internet

 Such a rule enables the specified users to connect to the Internet (if authenticated).
 However, these users must open the WinRoute interface's login page manually and authenticate (for details, see chapter 10.1).